How do you take a picture of a black hole?

 50 radio telescopes around the world will be working together to construct a massive “virtual telescope,” which should allow scientists a clear view of the black hole at the center of the Milky Way galaxy.

-“We expect to see the swirling of matter going into the black hole in real time,” said astrophysicist Dimitrios Psaltis in an interview with MSNBC.
+“We expect to see the swirling of matter going into the black hole in real time,” said astrophysicist Dimitrios Psaltis during a recent interview.

 The telescopes will collectively be called the Event Horizon Telescope, in reference to the horizon at the edge of every black hole, from which nothing can escape.